carly-richardson/stock-analysis/README.md

 ## Performing an analysis on green energy stock data

-### To determine which stocks performed the best based on their yearly trading volume and stock market returns
+### To determine which stocks performed the best based on their yearly trading volume and returns

 ## Results